Where to Stay in the Cotswolds UK with Kids: All You Need to Know

 Cirencester

-Cirencester is one of our top choices when it comes to where to stay in Cotswolds with kids.
-Back in Roman times, Cirencester was the second largest town in Britain.
+Cirencester is one of our top choices when it comes to where to stay in the Cotswolds with kids.
+Back in Roman times, Cirencester was the second-largest town in Britain.
 While the Romans have long gone, fortunately they’ve left behind plenty of treasures to explore.
 If the kids (that includes dad) are history nerds, then Cirencester is one large playground.

 A good place to start is the Corinium Museum.
 This place is a treasure trove of Roman artefacts with a particularly impressive collection of mosaics.
-If you happen to visit during the school holidays, there’s a whole programme of workshops for kids to get them off your hands for a few hours.
+If you visit during the school holidays, there’s a whole programme of workshops for kids to get them off your hands for a few hours.
 Hooked on Roman remains?
 There’s the Cirencester Amphitheatre.
-While you may not see an intact monument, aerial photos show you how the arena looked in its 2nd century heyday.
+While you may not see an intact monument, aerial photos show you how the arena looked in its 2nd-century heyday.
 If that’s not enough, we’ve got one more must-see: Chedworth Roman Villa.
-Take a trip 10 miles north of Cirencester and you’ll find one of the largest Roman villas in Britain.
-Unfortunately this one didn’t make it into our collection of homes in the Cotswolds, however, we do have some other options for you well worth checking out.
+Take a trip 10 miles north of Cirencester, and you’ll find one of the largest Roman villas in Britain.
+Unfortunately, this one didn’t make it into our collection of homes in the Cotswolds, however, we do have some other options for you that are well worth checking out.

 If you’ve finally managed to drag the kids away from Roman ruins, a good place to head to is Cotswold Country Park and Beach.
-You can easily spend a full day here, as there’s a whole range of watersports and an inflatable water park.
-There’s plenty of food and drink options, and you can even hire a BBQ.
-For more water adventures, the Cotswold Water Park is the UK’s largest marl-lake system with over 170 lakes.
+You can easily spend a full day here, as there’s a whole range of water sports and an inflatable water park.
+There are plenty of food and drink options, and you can even hire a BBQ.
+For more water adventures, the Cotswold Water Park is the UK’s largest marl-lake system, with over 170 lakes.

 Related articles